 - 2415 Alfalfa hay

 - 2416 Native Grass hay

-- 2417 Brome Grass, 1 gallon of seed

-- 2418 Other tame grasses, 1 gall on of seed

-- 2425 Cool Season Grass Hay (fescue)
+- 2426 Cool Season Grass Hay (fescue, brome, etc.)

 - 2430 Wheat variety exhibit

-These displays by members enrolled in the wheat variety plot project. free-standing displays must not exceed the overall dimensions of 36" x 36" x 18" deep

-Members must include the varieties provided in the display, but may include more varieties, if desired.
+These displays by members enrolled in the wheat variety plot project. free-standing displays must not exceed the overall dimensions of 36" x 36" x 18" deep Members must include the varieties provided in the display, but may include more varieties, if desired.
 Judged on 70 % educational value and 30% quality of display material

-2440 Weed Control Exhibit
+2440 Weed Control Exhibit.

-- Collect, identify, press, mount, and label a minimum of 15 weeds.
+- 1. Collect, identify, press, mount, and label a minimum of 15 weeds.
 Try to include their roots, stems, leaves and flowers.
 Three of the weeds must be noxious weeds preferably found in your county.
 Standard 9"x12" scrapbook may be used.
 Identify the book with your name and county on the inside front cover. - 2.
 Prepare a list of the weeds mounted, showing common name, scientific name, and where it was found.
 Place the list in a specially identified section of the scrapbook. - 3.
 Collect and identify weed seeds found in crop seeds.
 Mount them for display purposes.
 Place them in a specially identified section of the scrapbook. - 4.
 Write a story on "How We Control Weeds on Our Farm" Or "How We Control Weeds at Home".
 The story should be about 300 words in length.
 It must show definite methods used to control weeds.
 Place the story in a specially identified section of the scrapbook.